syncfusion-content/maui-docs/MAUI/ListView/filtering.md

 ## Programmatic filtering

-The [SfListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html) supports to filter the data by setting the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property.
+The [SfListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html) supports data filtering by setting the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property.
 You have to call the [SfListView.DataSource.RefreshFilter()](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_RefreshFilter) method after assigning the `Filter` property for refreshing the view.

 The [FilterChanged](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_FilterChanged) event is raised once filtering is applied to the SfListView.

 The `FilterContacts` method filters the data contains the filter text value.
-Assign `FilterContacts` method to `SfListView.DataSource.Filter` predicate to filter the `ContactName`.
+Assign the `FilterContacts` method to the `SfListView.DataSource.Filter` predicate to filter the `ContactName`.
 To apply filtering in the SfListView, follow the code example:

 {% tabs %}
 {% highlight xaml %}